 - Create an event portfolio to showcase your expertise and knowledge.

-- In addition to developing relationships with other event planners, network with outside vendors or partners, like caterers, musicians or media personalities, to increase your exposure and circle of influence.
+- In addition to developing relationships with other event planners, network with outside vendors or partners.
+Caterers, musicians, or media personalities can all increase your exposure and circle of influence.